-The following summarizes the results of our 2018 Authors Income Survey and puts the data in context and the long-term impact on the writing profession in America.
-Those interested in reviewing the hard data itself can access that information at the end of this document.
+The following summarizes the results of our 2018 Author Income Survey and puts the data in context and the long-term impact on the writing profession in America.

 - Largest survey of U.S. professional writers ever conducted, generating data from 5,067 published book authors (84 respondents are not currently based in U.S., but are U.S. citizens living abroad or Canadians selling in the U.S. market).

 - Participating organizations: The Authors Guild and the 14 other writers organizations listed below participated, as well as several independent publishing platforms:

 Authors Guild, Romance Writers of America, Society of Children’s Book Writers, Sisters in Crime, International Thriller Writers, Textbook and Academic Authors Association, National Association of Science Writers, American Society of Journalists and Authors, Association for Garden Communicators, Independent Book Publishers Association, PEN American Center, Authors Alliance, Next Big Writer, B&N Press, Authors Registry, Ingram Spark, Reedsy, and Lulu.

 - Survey dates: The survey was fielded from June 7 to August 21, 2018 to give all participating groups a chance to get it to their members.

 - Incentive: Participants had the option of entering a drawing for 100 $50 Visa gift cards.